fabiomcosta/mvjs/README.md

 (with the help of `jscodeshift`) and smartly updating `import` declarations and `require` calls.

+For non-js module files, a regular expression runs on their content, replacing any string that looks like a path and matches any of the moved files will be properly replaced.
+This gives extra piece of mind when moving `.scss` and other file extensions that can potentially import other files.

 ## Features

 * Supports and updates `import _ from '...'`, `import('...')` and `require('...')`